Primary care improvement plans: summary of implementation progress - March 2022

 Note that the numbers presented in these tables include Mental Health workers funded through PCIF as well as those funded through other routes.
 The numbers presented here may be different from those published in the Mental Health worker quarterly performance reports, which focuses on recruitment through Action 15 of the Mental Health Strategy.

 Community Links Worker is a generalist practitioner based in or aligned to a GP practice or Cluster who works directly with patients to help them navigate and engage with wider services, often serving a socio-economically deprived community or assisting patients who need support because of (for example) the complexity of their conditions or rurality.
 The roles of the CLWs will be consistent with assessed local need and priorities and function as part of the local models/systems of care and support.
-Consideration will be given by April 2022 as to how the Link Worker workforce interfaces with the Scottish Government's commitment to delivering 1,000 Mental Health Link Workers by the end of this Parliament.
+Ongoing consideration will be given to how the PCIF CLW workforce interfaces with additional Link Worker capacity as part of the new Mental Health and Wellbeing Primary Care Services.

 Spread of Services have been categorised by IAs as: GP practices having full access; partial access; or no access.
-These definitions have been locally determined.
-Work is underway to provide clarity on expectations and consistency of reporting.
+These definitions have been locally determined and are now supported by national regulations and directions.

 For more information or queries on the information presented here please contact the Primary Care Policy Team at PCImplementation@gov.scot